X-PLUG/mPLUG-Owl/mPLUG-Owl3/README.md

 ![Performance and Efficiency](./assets/performance.png)

 ## News and Updates
+* ```2024.10.15``` 🔥🔥🔥 We have released small-sized models of mPLUG-Owl3 based on the 0.5B and 1.5B Qwen2.
+[Checkpoints](#Checkpoints) are available on ModelScope and HuggingFace.
+Now you can experience Owl3's ultra-long visual content comprehension on edge devices.
-* ```2024.09.23``` 🔥🔥🔥 Thanks to ms-swift.
+* ```2024.09.23``` Thanks to ms-swift.
 The finetuning of mPLUG-Owl3 is now supported.
 Refer to the document at [Finetuning of mPLUG-Owl3](https://github.com/modelscope/ms-swift/issues/1969#issue-2511475059).
-* ```2024.09.23``` 🔥🔥🔥 We have released the evaluation pipeline, which can be found at [Evaluation](https://github.com/X-PLUG/mPLUG-Owl/tree/main/mPLUG-Owl3/evaluation)).
+* ```2024.09.23``` We have released the evaluation pipeline, which can be found at [Evaluation](https://github.com/X-PLUG/mPLUG-Owl/tree/main/mPLUG-Owl3/evaluation).
 Please refer to the README for more details.
 * ```2024.08.12``` We release **mPLUG-Owl3**.
 The source code and weights are avaliable at [HuggingFace](https://huggingface.co/mPLUG/mPLUG-Owl3-7B-240728).

 ## Cases